Battle of Kallo: The action of Kallo

 Both sides had suffered high casualties during the fight.
-Fuenclara's ranks were so depleted that the cardinal-infante reinforced him with 200 infantry from the citadel of Antwerp and 4 companies of cavalry, two of harquebusiers and two of cuirassiers.
-Men were given a break for the rest of the journey, while Ferdinand ordered a second assault to be carried out the following night.
-Meantime, as the bad weather prevented Frederick Henry from sending reinforcements from Bergen op Zoom and his troops were exhausted and in a hopeless situation, Count William ordered his men to prepare to re-embark.
-The 22nd at 12 p. m. the Spanish forces advanced upon the remaining outer works and found them abandoned.
-At first it was suspected that the Dutch troops had withdrawn into the forts of Kallo and Verrebroek.
+Fuenclara's ranks were so depleted that the Cardinal-Infante reinforced him with 200 infantry from the citadel of Antwerp and four companies of cavalry, two of harquebusiers and two of cuirassiers.
+Men were given a break for the rest of the journey, while the Cardinal-Infante Ferdinand ordered a second assault to be carried out the following night.
+In the meantime, as the bad weather prevented Frederick Henry from sending reinforcements from Bergen op Zoom and his troops were exhausted and in a hopeless situation, Count William ordered his men to prepare to re-embark.
+At midnight on the 21st, the Spanish forces advanced upon the remaining outer works and found them abandoned.
+At first, it was suspected that the Dutch troops had withdrawn into the forts of Kallo and Verrebroek.
 However, scouts sent to make a reconnaissance reported that both positions had been abandoned.
-Under the cover the darkness, the States' troops had moved in silence towards Doel and were boarding their boats to cross the canal that separated them from the island, though the low tide and contrary winds prevented them from escaping.
-They were soon spotted, and the Cantelmo, Lede and Fuenclara, having taken control of the abandoned forts, dispatched their battalions and squadrons forward to attack the retreating Dutch soldiers from three sides.
+Under the cover of the darkness, the States' troops had moved in silence towards Doel and were boarding their boats to cross the canal that separated them from the island, though the low tide and contrary winds prevented them from escaping.
+They were soon spotted, and the Cardinal-Infante would order Cantelmo, Lede, and Fuenclara, having taken control of the abandoned forts, to dispatch their battalions and squadrons forward to attack the retreating Dutch soldiers from three sides.
 As no units had been left at the rearguard to cover the retreat, panic spread among the States' troops, which broke their ranks aiming at boarding the boats.
-Count William had already sneaked to Doel, and his subordinates were unable to restore the order.
-Hundreds of Dutch soldiers threw their weapons and surrendered, while a lage number of those who attempted to escape by swimming across the canal drowned.
+Count William had already snuck to Doel, and his subordinates were unable to restore the order.
+Hundreds of Dutch soldiers threw their weapons and surrendered, while a large number of those who attempted to escape by swimming across the canal drowned.

-The Dutch attempt at investing Antwerp ended in a disaster from the west.
-400 to 500 States' soldiers died during the combats of 19 July, and another 2,000 during their attempt to escape, many of whom drowned.
-The Spanish took 2,370 to 3,000 prisoners, including two colonels – Ehrenreuter and Sandilands–, two lieutenant-colonels and 24 infantry captains, over 50 flags, 3 cavalry banners, 19 to 26 cannons, two frigates, two pontoons and 81 boats.
+The Dutch attempt at investing in Antwerp ended in a disaster from the west.
+400 to 500 States soldiers died during the combats of June 20th, and another 2,000 during their attempt to escape, many of whom either killed on the banks or drowned.
+By the end of the battle, the Spanish had taken 2,370 to 3,000 prisoners, including two colonels – Ehrenreuter and Sandilands–, two lieutenant-colonels and 24 infantry captains, over 50 flags, 3 cavalry banners, 19 to 26 cannons, two frigates, two pontoons and 81 boats.
 The prisoners were taken to Antwerp or, by river, to Mechelen and Lier.
 Just 1,500 men made their way to fort Liefkenshoek, mostly nude and with no weapons.
 Count William fell ill on his arrival from exhaustion and depression following the loss of his son, and spent several days in bed.
 The Spanish army lost 284 men dead and 822 wounded.